LindseyB/blog/posts/2012-08-12-you-want-freedom-build-it.md

 ## The Solution

 We need a system that promotes the features of git that are of both practical and social importance: availability and integrity.
 We need a system that does not allow code to be destroyed or censored.
-Such a system starts by exposing and leveraging the distributed nature of git.
+This is something github cannot do.
+Such a system is only possible through the exposing and leveraging of the distributed nature of git.
 A git repository is a shared view of a set of commits.
-A web-based client of git is by nature already distributed.
+A true web-based client of git is by nature already distributed.

 To federate the system, all git repositories would be visible and accessible through any system.
 This could be done very much the way your twitter followers would be distributed leaving a system where all users interact equally.
 The origins of social interactions (notifications, messages, comments) would be abstracted as well.
 This is, of course, the same as twitter status updates.
 A federated twitter is a solved problem, as I stated.
 So we just need a [git web client](https://github.com/gitlabhq/gitlabhq/).